Some Loci of Rational Cubic Fourfolds: Cubic hypersurfaces in C14

-\item[\rm{c)}] If $X$ does not contain any plane spanned by a conic contained in $T$, then $S'\subset\p^5$ is a smooth surface of degree 10 and sectional genus 7, which is the projection from a tangent plane of a smooth K3 surface $S\subset \p^8$ of degree 14 and sectional genus 8.
-The surface $S'$ is isomorphic to the Hilbert scheme of secant lines to $T$ contained in $X$.
-The conic $C\subset S'$, image of the exceptional divisor on the blow-up of $S$ via tangential projection, is also the image via $\psi$ of the secant lines to $T$ lying in the planes generated by the conics contained in $T$. \end{enumerate} \end{thm} \begin{proof} The first claim and the conclusions in a) and b) are straightforward applications of Proposition \ref{maptoQ} after remarking that by Zariski's Main Theorem the locus of points of $\p^5$ through which there passes more than one secant line to $T$ has codimension at least 2.
+\item[\rm{c)}] If $X$ does not contain any plane cutting $T$ in a conic, then $S_T'\subset\p^5$ is a smooth surface of degree 10 and sectional genus 7, which is the projection from a tangent plane of a smooth K3 surface $S_T\subset \p^8$ of degree 14 and sectional genus 8.
+The surface $S'_T$ is isomorphic to the Hilbert scheme of secant lines to $T$ contained in $X$.
+The conic $C_T\subset S'_T$, image of the exceptional divisor on the blow-up of $S_T$ via tangential projection, is also the image via $\psi$ of the secant lines to $T$ lying in the planes cutting $T$ in a conic. \end{enumerate} \end{thm}

+\begin{proof}The scroll $T$ is the base locus of the rational map $\psi:\p^5\map\p^5$, and the general secant line to $T$ is not contained in $X$ and cuts $X$ in one point outside $T$.
+Thus the restriction of $\psi$ to $X$ is birational and $\widetilde\psi$ is a birational morphism.
+Proposition \ref{maptoQ} implies that the positive dimensional fibers of the restriction of $\psi$ to $X$ are exactly as in a).